 Numerous studies from the United Kingdom showed that the use of ECMO in neonates with respiratory failure was associated with improved outcomes.[93, 94, 95]

 With pediatric ECMO, the survival rate is approximately 50%.
-This is markedly less than the reported survival rate of 80% in neonates treated with ECMO.
+This is markedly lower than the reported survival rate of 80% in neonates treated with ECMO.
 The reasons for this disparity may include the heterogeneity of illness leading to respiratory failure in the pediatric population, the relatively limited experience with pediatric versus neonatal ECMO, or a reluctance to commence ECMO that leads to delays that further exacerbate lung damage.

 At present, the question of who should receive ECMO has no certain answer.
 Candidates should have severe lung disease that progresses despite maximal conventional medical therapy.
 The disease process leading to respiratory failure should have a reasonable potential for reversibility and recovery.
 Objective indicators include alveolar-arterial (A-a) gradients of more than 450 mm Hg and ventilator peak pressures of more than 40 cm water.

 Exclusion criteria include cerebral hemorrhage, preexisting chronic lung disease, congenital or acquired immunodeficiency, congenital anomalies, or other organ failure associated with poor outcomes.
-Ventilation for more than 10 days before ECMO may require a meticulous evaluation for patient's candidacy for ECMO.
+Ventilation for more than 10 days before ECMO may require a meticulous evaluation for the patient's candidacy for ECMO.
 However, there are no strict criteria at this time for patient selection.[2]

 Why ECMO may confer a survival benefit is unclear.
 Possibilities include the ability to rest the lung by reducing excess stretch (ie, high pressures) and reducing repetitive opening and closing (ie, high ventilator rates).
 Oxygen toxicity may be minimized.
 Fluid balance can be optimized with aggressive diuresis or with renal replacement therapy.

 The use of steroids is reported as a therapy for ARDS.
-Numerous reported trials demonstrated no benefit with large doses of steroids administered as a short course in the early phases of ARDS.
+Numerous trials demonstrated no benefit with large doses of steroids administered as a short course in the early phases of ARDS.
 However, many investigators contend that ongoing or late-stage ARDS is partly an inflammatory condition.
 Hence, by virtue of their anti-inflammatory properties, steroids may be beneficial when used in the fibroproliferative phase.

+Overall, the studies conducted thus far have shown variable results.
 To the authors’ knowledge, no study has been performed to examine the potential role of inhaled steroids in ARDS.

 The thinking regarding the role of nutrition in patients with ARDS has undergone a paradigm shift.
 As attention was being given to the role of adequate nutrition in the critically ill patient, bacterial overgrowth in the gastrointestinal (GI) tract resulting from antibiotic use and the late introduction of feeding was postulated to contribute to bacterial translocation across the bowel wall.
 Hence, the standard practice of introducing early enteral feeding when possible has expanded.